 An alumnus of Berlinale Talents and NYU Tisch Graduate Film program, Guo Shang-Sing writes, directs, and produces numerous award-winning shorts to his credit, including the boy trilogy Swingin’ (2020), Kong Peh Tshat or: How I Learned to Tell a Lie (2012) and Only Meal of the Day (2010).

 Swingin’ tells a story about Qiu Qiu a sixth-grader who makes his way proving to his bullying peers that he is different from his gay dads.
 The film received both Taiwan Domestic Film Guidance Fund and Kaohsiung Shots Fund; won the Grand Jury Award for the Best Narrative Short at Houston Asian American Pacific Islander Film Festival in the USA.
+The film traveled to festivals worldwide.

 Kong Peh Tshat or: How I Learned to Tell a Lie tells a story about Didi, a country boy wrongly accused of theft and detained, struggling and losing his innocence as a result of his encounters with oppressiveness of the real world: class, law and sexuality.
 The film received both Taiwan Domestic Film Guidance Fund and Taitung Film Fund; won Jury Special Mention in Los Angeles Asian Pacific Film Festival, Carta Giovani Award in Sardinia Film Festival in Italy and competed in the festivals including Clermont-Ferrand Short Film Festival in France.